Whether served as a salad or as a cold dish, this filling and satisfying Chickpea and Codfish Salad is a fantastic

-As a child I don’t remember chickpeas commonly being consumed in our home, except for in the occasional stew.
-I think it has something to do with chickpeas not being as well adapted the climate and soil of the Dominican Republic as other types of beans and legumes.
+As a child, I don't remember chickpeas commonly being consumed in our home, except for in the occasional stew.
+I think it has something to do with chickpeas not being as well adapted to the climate and soil of the Dominican Republic as other types of beans and legumes, and having to be imported.